Randy-Blancett/BashDoc-Maven-Plugin/README.md

 ### FILE
 indicates that the comment is for the file as a whole
+### METHOD
+Indicates that the code block is for a method
 ### PRIVATE
 Indicates that the code section was intended to be private
 ### PROTECTED